Skip to main content

 });

-Step 4: Create Database
+Step 4: Create a database

 1. Go to the WeChat Developer Tools > Cloud Development Console > Database page.
 Create three collections: carts, goods, and orders.